EasyEngine/docs/handbook/docker-images.md

 ## easyengine/nginx-proxy
 It is a fork of [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) that routes request to individual site's nginx containers.
-We've modified go template used to generate config to support some changes that ee needed such as -
+We've modified nginx-proxy's go template used to generate config to support some changes that EasyEngine needed such as -
  * [Allow routing based on path instead of just host](https://github.com/jwilder/nginx-proxy/pull/1083)
  * Change Basic Auth file structure to support auton only on admin-tools
  * Add whitelisting support using nginx allow module

+Note: SSL is terminated at nginx-proxy.

 ## easyengine/nginx
 Every site will have it's own nginx container.
 They will be created from this image.